ThinkIQ-Labs/SMIP2PIAF/README.md

 ### Interoperability with SMIP using the GraphQL API

 The SMIP's script engine allows the creation of browser scripts uing modern web development techniques.
 We use a standard set of patterns that allow us to access the SMIP model using the GraphQL API and bind data to the UI using Vue.js.
-Browser scripts act "on behalf of the user", that means that a SMIP user has to bring sufficient GraphQL priviledges to modify the model, i.e. create equipment types.
+It is important to note that browser scripts act "on behalf of the user", that means that a SMIP user has to bring sufficient GraphQL priviledges to modify the model, i.e. create equipment types.